Gauss-Newton Temporal Difference Learning with Nonlinear Function Approximation: Introduction

 \subsection{Contributions}

-Our contributions are summarized as follows. \begin{itemize} \item We propose the Gauss-Newton Temporal Difference (GNTD) learning algorithm as an inexact FQI method with Gauss-Newton steps.
-We also design a practically efficient implementation of GNTD based on damping and the K-FAC method. \item We derive convergence and sample complexity analysis of GNTD method with both population and stochastic updates, as summarized in Table \ref{tab:complexity}.
-Compared to the existing results of TD method, GNTD achieves better sample complexities under linear, neural network and general smooth function approximations.
-In particular, for over-parameterized neural network approximation, GNTD achieves an improved $\mathcal{O}(\frac{1}{\varepsilon^2}\log \frac{1}{\varepsilon})$ sample complexity as opposed the $\mathcal{O}(\frac{1}{\varepsilon^4})$ complexity of neural TD. \end{itemize}
+Our contributions are summarized as follows. \begin{itemize}[leftmargin=*] \item We propose the Gauss-Newton Temporal Difference (GNTD) learning algorithm to solve the Q learning problem with function approximation.
+We derive the convergence and sample complexity of our method under the i.i.d. sampling setting.
+Compared with the existing results of TD methods, GNTD achieves better sample complexities under nonlinear function approximations.
+For neural network approximation, GNTD achieves an improved $\tilde{\mathcal{O}}(\varepsilon^{-1})$ sample complexity as opposed the $\mathcal{O}(\varepsilon^{-2})$ sample complexity of the existing neural TD methods.
+Furthermore, as a by-product of the algorithm analysis, we also establish an $\tilde{\mathcal{O}}(\varepsilon^{-1.5})$ sample complexity of GNTD to find the global optima for smooth function approximation.

-We also conduct extensive experiments to numerically validate the efficiency of GNTD.
-For both continuous and discrete tasks, our method outperforms TD and its variants, including DQN.
-Besides the online setting that is theoretically analyzed in this paper, interestingly, GNTD also exhibits advantageous performance in offline RL tasks compared to several state-of-the-art benchmarks.
+\item We design an an alternative implementation of the Gauss-Newton step based on the Levenberg-Marquardt method and K-FAC \cite{martens2015optimizing/kfac} approximation method, named GNTD-KFAC, which proves to be highly effective in practice.
+We conduct extensive experiments to numerically validate the efficiency of GNTD.
+For both online and offline RL tasks, our method outperforms TD and its variants, including Deep Q-Network (DQN) method. \end{itemize}